Real, Ancient, and Imagined: An Armchair Imagineered Blue-Sky Build-Out of Disney’s Animal Kingdom

 At the 2022 D23 Expo, Parks Chairman Josh D’Amaro was short on actual announcements, but came with lots of Blue Sky ideas.
 In a cooly-received and incredibly awkward session of real time feedback, he displayed art that would’ve transformed Dinoland into a space celebrating Moana, while apparently transforming the Dinosaur ride into an attraction themed to Zootopia.
 A clear product of the thoughtless, IP-obsessed “Disney+ Parks” era, it… didn’t make sense.

 Luckily, a change in leadership at Imagineering saw the plan interrupted.
-It’s official: Dinoland will transform into a land called “Tropical Americas” – basically lumping together southern Central America and northern South America.
+Instead, Dinoland is in the midst of a real-life transformation into a land called “Tropical Americas” – basically lumping together southern Central America and northern South America.
 Get it?
 Okay, okay, the incentive here is clear: to be able to swap Dinosaur for Indiana Jones Adventure (set in a Mayan temple), but to also be able to incorporate Disney’s sleeper hit of 2021, Encanto (culturally tied to Colombia), necessitating a sort of cross-continental, culturally-connected matchup.

-Say what you will, but the “Tropical Americas” will be the first non-IP-based land built at a Disney Park in more than a decade, which is also something to embrace.
+Say what you will, but the “Tropical Americas” will be the first non-IP-based land built at a Disney Park in more than a decade (even if its contents are fully IP-based), which is also something to embrace.
 It’s been a long time since we’ve seen a land that is broad in its approach, allowing multiple IPs (and dare we say, IP-free attractions) to live within it.

-While Disney has released plenty of concept art around the new land, they haven’t gotten around to specific ride names or details yet.
-But taking what we’ve seen, we can make a few guesses as part of our dreamy Build-Out, layering additional experiences for the sake of Blue-Sky-ness…
+While Disney has released plenty of concept art around the new land, they haven’t gotten around to specific ride names or details as of the writing of this feature.
+As a result, I’ll take what we’ve seen and make a few guesses as part of our dreamy Build-Out, layering additional experiences for the sake of Blue-Sky-ness…

 Build-Out